WICG/webmonetization/docs/start-stop.md

 ---
 id: start-stop
 title: Start/Stop Monetization
-sidebar_label: Start/Stop Monetization
+sidebar_label: Start/stop monetization
 ---

-Sometimes you don't want your entire site to be Web-monetized.
-The easiest way to do this is to just include the Web Monetization meta tag on the pages you want to monetize.
+Sometimes you don't want your entire site to be web monetized.
+The easiest way to partially monetize your site is to just include the Web Monetization meta tag on specific pages.
 But if you want to turn Web Monetization on and off dynamically, you can do that too!

-This example page shows how to turn Web Monetization on and off dynamically, in response to a visitor clicking a button.
+This example page shows how to turn Web Monetization on and off dynamically in response to a visitor clicking a button.

 ## Code